-- Take up of references and, where the role requires it, the use of DBS checks. - Participation in safeguarding training. - Procedures around service delivery, to ensure volunteers are not left alone with service users. - Requirements to comply with safeguarding policies and procedures and how breaches will be dealt with, including if required, reporting to the DBS. - The use of exit interviews for volunteers.
+- Take up of references and, where the role requires it, the use of DBS checks (see below for more information). - Participation in safeguarding training. - Procedures around service delivery, to ensure volunteers are not left alone with service users. - Requirements to comply with safeguarding policies and procedures and how breaches will be dealt with, including if required, reporting to the DBS. - The use of exit interviews for volunteers.